Laneham

-Laneham is a small Nottinghamshire village and civil parish on the banks of the River Trent.
-The population of the civil parish at the 2011 census was 312.
-It is 13 mi due west of the city of Lincoln and 8 mi east of the market town of Retford.
+Laneham is a village and civil parish on the banks of the River Trent in Bassetlaw District in Nottinghamshire, England.
+The population of the civil parish at the 2021 census was 392.
+It is 13 mi due west of Lincoln and 8 mi east of Retford.

 Geography

-The Parish of Laneham had a total population of 279 people at the 2001 census, somewhat reduced from the 410 people who lived in the village in 1851.
+The Parish of Laneham had a total population of 279 people at the 2001 census, at the 2011 census was 312 people, and in 2021 the count grew to 392, approaching the 410 people who lived in the village in 1851.
 The parish covers an area of 1618 acre, and includes the two settlements of "Town" Laneham and "Church" Laneham, separated by the village beck and a short stretch of low-lying ground.
 The eastern boundary is formed by the River Trent.
 Prior to 1884, the parish included 155 acre of land used for parture on the eastern bank of the Trent, but most of this was transferred to the parish of Kettlethorpe.
 Communication to the east was once easier, as a ferry crossed the river here until 1922.
 The ferry had a very long history, since a list of stock held by the manor in 1388 included two gangways, which were used by passengers boarding the ferry.
 The last known ferryman was William Johnson.

 In earlier times the parish suffered some flooding from the Trent and the village beck, but the situation was improved by an Act of 1768–9 which set up drainage commissioners who were to protect Laneham and several other villages from flooding and improve the drainage of the land.

 Periodic flooding by the Trent caused problems with the supply of fresh water for drinking from wells.
 This led to the unusual arrangement where wells at Church Laneham were sunk into the top of the flood bank.